Weight Loss

 Colonoscopy for Unexplained Weight Loss

-Sudden, unexplained weight loss can be a sign of more serious medical disorders within your gastrointestinal (GI) tract.
-Often times, GI conditions can cause improper bowel movements that prevent healthy removal of waste from the body—and that waste can build up in a patient’s digestive tract and cause more health problems.
 Weight loss also occurs while a patient experiences frequent bouts of diarrhea, vomiting and/or a loss of appetite associated with these uncomfortable conditions.
 Scheduling a colonoscopy to allow more accurate examination of the anus, rectum and large intestine can be a helpful solution in determining what kind of medical attention your body needs.
 If you suddenly lose 10 or more pounds without trying, you might have one of the following bowel-related conditions or diseases:

 If you have lost more than 5 percent of your body weight in the past 6 months or 1 year, please call a medical expert immediately for a proper diagnosis.